-Representing Clients In NJ Municipal Court For Drug Offenses
+Representing Clients in NJ Municipal Court for Drug Offenses

 Municipal Courts handle a lot of minor drug offenses every year.
 Rather than overload the state criminal court system with drug offenses such as possession of marijuana for example, New Jersey instead allows its Municipal Courts to decide these cases.
 While the term “Municipal Court” seems less serious, the implications arising from your case are not and your conviction will become part of your permanent record and can result in jail time.
 This means that all Municipal Court cases must be taken seriously.
 Seeking representation of an experienced Municipal Court Attorney is highly recommended.

-At Hanlon Niemann, we fully realize that your Municipal Court case is serious stuff.
+At Hanlon Niemann & Wright, we fully realize that your Municipal Court case is serious stuff.
 We will treat it just as serious as you do.
 Even a minor drug possession charge can significantly impact many aspects of your life later, such as getting a job or getting into a school or graduate school.
 It is our job to help you obtain the best possible outcome in your case, whether it be pleading you to a lesser charge to eliminate the risk of a conviction or taking your case to trial to prove your innocence.
 Perhaps our skill will be evident in fighting to obtain for you the most favorable sentence as possible.
-You can count on the attorneys at Hanlon Niemann to be by your side throughout the entire case, from start to finish.
+You can count on the attorneys at Hanlon Niemann & Wright to be by your side throughout the entire case, from start to finish.

 WHAT TYPES OF DRUG CASES ARE TRIED IN MUNICIPAL COURT?